How to Spend One Day in Los Angeles (Two Itinerary Options!)

 Afternoon & Evening Option 2: LACMA or the Academy Museum

 LACMA features a collection of over 150,000 pieces, making it the largest art museum in the western US!
 Exhibitions include objects that span over a time period of 6000 years.
-Note that there is currently construction of a new building on the campus, but there is still plenty to see – take a look at their current exhibitions
+You can also visit the newly constructed David Geffen Galleries during your visit!
+I visited shortly after the opening in 2026, and it’s a remarkable (and massive!) space.
+Be sure to take a look at current exhibitions for more details.

 You can buy tickets for LACMA in person or in advance online.
 If you are visiting during peak travel season, I recommend getting your tickets in advance!